 Blog Title: Dough-Eyed

-About Nicole: I have been a food blogger for about 10 years at Dough-Eyed, a food blog for people who want to bake for their family and friends in high-altitude areas.
+About Nicole: Nicole has been a food blogger for about 10 years at Dough-Eyed, a food blog for people who want to bake for their family and friends in high-altitude areas.

-My day job is in SEO, and I've worked on a wide variety of websites in many industries over the years.
-I've been able to take what I know from work into my blog, and about 2/3 of the traffic to Dough-Eyed is from organic search results.
+Nicole’s day job is in SEO.
+She’s worked on a wide variety of websites in many industries over the years.
+Nicole has been able to take what she knows from work and put it to use with her blog.
+With this, Nicole has had amazing results -about 2/3 of the traffic to Dough-Eyed is from organic search results.

 Notes from Episode #017: The good and the bad of SEO in blogging.